ThamillIndian/SimpleCrud/README.md

-# CodeCraftr - Product Inventory Management System
+# Product Inventory Management System

 A modern, full-stack product inventory management application built with React, TypeScript, Node.js, and PostgreSQL.
 This application provides a clean, intuitive interface for managing product inventory with CRUD operations.